openc/openc_bot/README.md

     bundle exec openc_bot rake bot:run -- --reset

+When debugging, it is useful to test out only a few iterations at a time.
+To do this:

+    bundle exec openc_bot rake bot:run -- --max-iterations=3

+This will restrict all iterators to a maximum of three iterations.

 There's also an incrementer which you can manually fill with records (arbitrary hashes), thus: